 To be blunt, the economy is being reinvented.

 The depression of 2008 arguably marked the end of the Industrial Age.
-Digitalization, globalization, tech behemoths, disrupting startups mark the new era.
-Companies that are slow, unable to incorporate new information into current plans and not obsessed with providing value to customers are quickly becoming dinosaurs.
+Digitization, globalization, tech behemoths, disrupting startups mark the new era.
+Companies that are slow, unable to incorporate new information or technology into current plans and not obsessed with providing value to customers are quickly becoming dinosaurs.

 This is the innovation imperative.